llchrisll/ROTPDocs/docs/guides/weapons.md

         While you can duplicate them and just rename it for a different class and gender, but the animations won't match the class' movement at all.
         The file name depends on your `WeaponNameTable` entry above.
         See [Folder List](https://github.com/llchrisll/ROResourceCollection/blob/master/spritelist.md) for info.
+   7. itemInfo.lua
+      Then you only have to assign the `ClassNum` to your custom weapon, which is the value of `WEAPONTYPE_CustomWeapon` you declared in `Weapon_IDs` table, like 103 as example.

 ##### Explanation
 - Weapon_IDs = Table for each weapon type